-The Emergency Nurses Association‘s recently published study — “Nothing Changes, Nobody Cares: Understanding the Experience of Emergency Nurses Physically or Verbally Assaulted While Providing Care” — spells out exactly what every healthcare worker has shared with the California Safe Care Standard campaign since its launch: the culture of acceptance about workplace violence prevalent among hospital administrators and law enforcement needs to change.
+The Emergency Nurses Association‘s recently published study — “Nothing Changes, Nobody Cares: Understanding the Experience of Emergency Nurses Physically or Verbally Assaulted While Providing Care” — spells out exactly what every healthcare worker has shared with the California Safe Care Standard campaign since its launch: the culture of acceptance about workplace violence prevalent among hospital administrators and law enforcement needs to change and check the status.

 “Assaults on emergency nurses have lasting impacts on the nurses and the ability of emergency care facilities to provide quality care,” ENA President Deena Brecher says.
 “More than 70 percent of emergency nurses reported physical or verbal assaults by patients or visitors while they were providing care.
 As a result, we lose experienced and dedicated nurses to physical or psychological trauma for days or sometimes permanently.
 Healthcare organizations have a responsibility to nurses and the public to provide a safe and secure environment.”